krateoplatformops/krateo-lab/krateo-v2-operator-generator/step10/text.md

 # Create the TeamRepo CR
 ## Prerequisites
-Create a custom resource for the `bearerauth` object.
+Create a custom resource for the `teamrepoconfigurations` object.
 This is used to authenticate requests to the GitHub API.
-The `bearerauth` object contains a reference to the token that is used to authenticate the requests.
+The `teamrepoconfigurations` object contains a reference to the token that is used to authenticate the requests.
 The token is stored in a Kubernetes secret.

 So first, create a secret with your GitHub token (generate a personal access token with the necessary permissions from your GitHub account settings), then: